 What Sort of Guitarist do You Want to Be?

 If you want to be a lead guitarist, you will need to understand the Pentatonic scales and do agility patterns, to be able to have the dexterity to play rifts.
 Learning easy rifts that you like will begin your journey.
 But don’t shy away from learning about chord structures and keys.

 Most lead guitarists spend 90% of their playing time backing with rhythm chords, so work with a metronome or beat machine to be able to hold a steady heartbeat all the way through a song.
 The Bass players and drums are the anchor guys (girls) for the whole band.
 Together they hold the beat so that the guitarists, keyboards, and singers can weave around them.

 Singer/Guitarists are Special Performers

 Singer/guitarists have to be good at two skills.
 So learn them separately at first.
 Practice playing the chords on the guitar, then hum the tune along with the chord changes.
-Meanwhile, sing around the house, memorize the words, phrasing, and timing.
+Meanwhile, sing around the house, and memorize the words, phrasing, and timing.
 Finally, combine the two skills.
 At first use one slow strum and sing.
 It’s a bit like learning to drive a manual car (for those of us who remember) it stops and starts until you can synchronize the two skills.
 Keep trying, it will come!